-This way of defining the TDLA seems efficient to us in the sense that it allows to define the TDLA on all graphs: for example, on the complete graph, it allows to construct uniform increasing trees (the edges from any node to the root are increasing, and the node labels are exchangeable).
-The standard DLA tree ${\bf dla}_n$ would be defined on $\Z^2$ using random walks starting from $\infty$ as explained above. \begin{conj} There exists $C \in (1/2,1)$ such that, for any $c>C$, where $D_{Var}$ is the total variation distance. \end{conj} The usual definition of ${\bf dla}_n$ in $\Z^2$ appears to be a kind of limit of $\TDLA_0(n,\Torus{N})$ when $N\to +\infty$ (or of $\TDLA_0(n,[-N,N]^2)$), with the initial particle places at 0, since, for $N\to+\infty$, the $n$ starting points of the $n$ random walks goes to $+\infty$ with $N$, and the topology of the graph far from 0 should not play an important role. \\ If one works on the square $[0,N]^2$ with a initial point at $r=(0,0)$, performing a reflected simple random walk on the square, then, one gets an object which has a (single) diagonal symmetry in distribution (see Fig. \ref{fig:squareDLA}):
+This way of defining the TDLA seems efficient to us in the sense that it allows us to define the TDLA on all graphs: for example, on the complete graph, it allows us to construct uniform increasing trees (the edges from any node to the root are increasing, and the node labels are exchangeable).
+The standard TDLA would be defined on $\Z^2$ using random walks starting from $\infty$ as explained above. \begin{conj} There exists $C \in (1/2,1)$ such that, for any $c>C$, where $D_{Var}$ is the total variation distance. \end{conj} The natural model of TDLA on $\Z^2$ (with particles coming from $\infty$) appears to be a kind of limit of $\TDLA_0(n,\Torus{N})$ when $N\to +\infty$ (or of $\TDLA_0(n,[-N,N]^2)$), with the initial particle placed at 0, since, for $N\to+\infty$, the $n$ starting points of the $n$ random walks goes to $+\infty$ with $N$, and the topology of the graph far from 0 should not play an important role. \\ If one works on the square $[0,N]^2$ with an initial point at $r=(0,0)$, performing a reflected simple random walk on the square, then, one gets an object which has a (single) diagonal symmetry in distribution (see Fig. \ref{fig:squareDLA}):

-{We call this DLA, \textbf{the square DLA}.
+{We call this DLA, \textbf{the corner DLA}.
 The initial vertex is at a corner, and there are two parameters: the square side, and the number of particles.